Cantera/cantera-website/pages/science/reactors/extensiblereactor.rst

 .. code-block:: python

     #1 Define objects, properties, and initial conditions.

     #create gas object
     gas = ct.Solution('h2o2.yaml')
     gas.TPX = 500, ct.one_atm, 'H2:2,O2:1,N2:4'

-   #define properties of gas and solid
+    # define properties of gas and solid
-   mass_gas = 20 #[kg]
+    mass_gas = 20  # [kg]
-   Q = 100 #[J/s]
+    Q = 100  # [J/s]
-   mass_rock = 10 #[kg]
+    mass_rock = 10  # [kg]
-   cp_rock = 1.0 #[J/kgK]
+    cp_rock = 1.0  # [J/kgK]

     #initialize time at zero
-   time = 0 #[s]
+    time = 0  # [s]
     n_steps = 300

     #2 Define a new custom Reactor class.
-Here we named it "DummyReactor" and
+Here we named it "RockReactor" and
-   #chose the Ideal Gas Constant Pressure Reactor as the base class to inheret
+    # chose the Ideal Gas Constant Pressure Reactor as the base class to inheret
-   #governing equations from.
+    # governing equations from.

-   #define a class representing reactor with a solid mass and gas inside of it
+    # define a class representing reactor with a solid mass and gas inside of it
-   class RockReactor(ct.DelegatedIdealGasConstPressureReactor):
+    class RockReactor(ct.ExtensibleIdealGasConstPressureReactor):

-      #modify energy equation to include solid mass in reactor
+       # modify energy equation to include solid mass in reactor

-      #after the initial solution for time t is computed ask Cantera to solve the modified
+       # after the initial solution for time t is computed ask Cantera to solve the modified
-      #equation.
+       # equation.
 The index 1 refers to modification of governing equation 2 in the reactor
-      #documentation (recall that indexing begins at 0).
+       # documentation (recall that indexing begins at 0).
        def after_eval(self, t, LHS, RHS):
-      #although the time variable t is not used directly in the method definition it is a
+          # although the time variable t is not used directly in the method definition it is a
-      #required argument for the internal solver.
+          # required argument for the internal solver.
           self.m_mass = mass_gas

-         #as the arguments for after_eval are positional arguments, you may name them as you wish
+          # as the arguments for after_eval are positional arguments, you may name them as you wish
-         #rather than use the default RHS and LHS nomenclature.
+          # rather than use the default RHS and LHS nomenclature.
           LHS[1] = mass_rock * cp_rock + self.m_mass * self.thermo.cp_mass
           RHS[1] = -Q

-   #Initialize the new Reactor class and Reactor Network.
+    # Initialize the new Reactor class and Reactor Network.
     r1 = RockReactor(gas)
     r1_net = ct.ReactorNet([r1])

     #3 Integrate custom equations over desired time.

     for n in range(n_steps):
        time += 4.e-4
        r1_net.advance(time)

 The final state vector for your reactor network contains the final gas properties obtained from Cantera using the modified equation(s).